 The Epilepsy and Brain Connectivity Laboratory

-Welcome to the Epilepsy and Brain Connectivity Lab located in the department of Neurosurgery, Robert Wood Johnson Medical School at Rutgers University.
-Our research interests follow two primary directions: first, we employ advanced magnetic resonance imaging (MRI) techniques including diffusion tensor imaging (DTI) and resting state functional MRI (rsfMRI) to study the impact of neurological diseases on brain networks.
-Second, we apply electrophysiological techniques such as optogenetics, chemogenetics and calcium imaging that enable us to study the cellular mechanism and neuronal networks related to seizure disorders.
+Welcome to the Epilepsy and Brain Connectivity Lab, located in the Department of Neurosurgery at Robert Wood Johnson Medical School, Rutgers University.
+Our lab is interested in understanding the brain network changes underlying diseases affecting the central nervous system (CNS).
+Our research interests fall into two primary directions: first, we employ advanced magnetic resonance imaging (MRI) techniques, including diffusion tensor imaging (DTI) and resting-state functional MRI (rsfMRI), to study the impact of neurological diseases on brain networks.
+Second, we apply electrophysiological and computational techniques to study how seizures begin, propagate, and terminate.

 Recent News